top of page

 The purposes of the Society are to cultivate character; promote the study, application and teaching of ethical principles; and to engage in such community works as are inspired by these principles.

 The main community work of the Philadelphia Ethical Society is Camp Linden, a summer camp that introduces children to the wonders of nature.
-Our guiding principle remains the primacy of ethics in daily life.
 Each person is unique and can foster uniqueness in others.
 We can all be change agents.

 Humankind is a part of nature.
 By paying respect to all that surrounds us, we cultivate the feelings that some call religious, spiritual, sacred, or holy.
 We understand that the wellbeing of our natural environment greatly depends upon responsible human effort.
 We have faith in the transformation of the human condition through personal and community efforts.